 As we enjoy this Christmas Season, it is fitting for Christian households and churches to focus on the first coming of Jesus Christ.
 In times past, and perhaps not so much anymore, one could see the manger scenes in town squares and in front of churches of all denominations.
 Christmas cards bearing the Star or the three Wisemen are passed amongst believers during this season.
-Preachers preach predominantly from Matthew 1-2, churches hold cantatas and the sounds of “peace on earth, good will toward men” fill the ears of believers round the world.
-Bethlehem, Israel becomes the focus of world stage once again, as Christian’s flock to the Church of the Nativity which is currently held hostage by the Palestinian movement.
+Preachers preach predominantly from Matthew 1-2, churches hold cantatas, and the sounds of “peace on earth, goodwill toward men” fill the ears of believers around the world.
+Bethlehem, Israel becomes the focus of the world stage once again, as Christians flock to the Church of the Nativity which is currently held hostage by the Palestinian movement.

 Perhaps people like to focus on Christ as an innocent baby or focus on the role of parenthood as Mary and Joseph cared for this child who came about supernaturally.
 The virgin birth of Christ and the role of Mary figures largely in Catholic circles and also in liberal and secular circles where the possibility of a virgin birth is denied.
 Thus Christmas, as to its true meaning (unto you is born a Savior), is controversial.

 But when the fullness of the time had come, God sent forth His Son, born of a woman, born under the law, to redeem those who were under the law, that we might receive the adoption as sons.
 Galatians 4:4-5

 When the fullness of time had come…is a phrase so packed with meaning that it would not be possible to break it all down in the limited space (or ability) I have at my disposal.
 But it speaks to the eternal purpose of God’s plan for the redemption of mankind, and of all created order.
 It speaks to the specific moments on man’s timeline, when God would intervene, in a supernatural and visible way, to put feet to His plan.